Chaos with Ed Miliband: Led By Donkeys campaign

 The tweet was the subject of a billboard campaign by the anti-Brexit political campaign group Led By Donkeys in January 2019.
 A spokesperson for the group told The Times that the idea for the campaign had come "down the pub" as they were discussing whether Cameron would ever delete the tweet and so they decided to turn it into a "tweet you can't delete".

 Use by Miliband

 Miliband changed his Twitter handle to "Chaos with Ed Miliband" following the May 2019 resignation of Theresa May as prime minister.

-In October 2022 Miliband retweeted the tweet with an emoji of a clown after the resignation of Kwasi Kwarteng as Chancellor of the Exchequer following the September 2022 United Kingdom mini-budget and the ensuing October 2022 United Kingdom government crisis during the premiership of Liz Truss.
+In October 2022 Miliband retweeted the tweet with an emoji of a clown after the resignation of Kwasi Kwarteng as Chancellor of the Exchequer following the September 2022 mini-budget and the ensuing October 2022 government crisis during the brief premiership of Liz Truss.
 Miliband's retweet generated 70,000 likes in its first hour.